GoogleChrome/developer.chrome.com/site/en/blog/fledge-api/index.md

 The `biddingWasmHelperUrl` property is optional, but it allows the bidder to provide computationally-expensive subroutines in WebAssembly, rather than JavaScript, to be driven from the JavaScript function provided by `biddingLogicUrl`.
-If provided, it must point to a WebAssembly binary, delivered with a `application/wasm mimetype`.
+If provided, it must point to a WebAssembly binary, delivered with an `application/wasm mimetype`.
 The corresponding `WebAssembly.Module` is made available by the browser to the `generateBid()` function.

 {% endAside %}